top of page

 This opportunity is unpaid.
 Academic credit available.

-The Development & Event Planning Intern will have the opportunity to provide hands-on office & development support and assist in planning and executing ACT’s fundraising events.
+The Development & Event Planning Intern will have the opportunity to provide hands-on office & and development support and assist in planning and executing ACT’s fundraising events.

 Time